 - Avoid chewing ice and very hard objects.

-- Keep up with professional cleanings and exams so we can monitor bone, gums, and bite.
+- Keep up with professional cleanings and exams so your dentist can monitor bone, gums, and bite.

 With good care, root-canal-treated teeth, especially those protected with crowns, often last for decades.
-Our team at The Smile Spa is here to support you throughout your healing process and beyond with comprehensive follow-up care.des.
+A qualified dental team is here to support you throughout your healing process and beyond with comprehensive follow-up care.des.

 Frequently Asked Questions